-Parameters m (Union[list, np.array]) - The representation of a Kraus operator.
+Parameters m (Union[List[Any], ndarray]) - The representation of a Kraus operator.
 Either a complex square matrix (as numpy array or nested lists) or a JSON-able pair of real matrices (as nested lists) representing the element-wise real and imaginary part of m.